Stephanie-GZ/Stephanie-GZ.github.io/index.md

 * Lab 4

-  Lab 4, part 2 was my first favortie because it was a game, the Hi-Lo Guessing Game.
+  Lab 4, part 2 was my first favorite because it was a game, the Hi-Lo Guessing Game.
 I found it very interesting since I enjoy games.
 Although it's a guessing game and the players can continuously guess incorrectly, the code created has a purpose for that.
 In doing so, I learned a greater understanding of if and else statements.

 * Lab 6